Das Ich: History

 Bruno Kramm and Stefan Ackermann met in Bayreuth, Germany in 1989 at a nightclub called the "Crazy Elephant".
 Bruno had already been involved in several band projects, and after some hours of socializing the two decided to begin a project together.

 In 1989, the members of Das Ich founded the Danse Macabre record label which released their first EP, Satanische Verse, and their first album, Die Propheten.
 Die Propheten was released in Germany in 1991 and was reissued in the US in 1997, selling over 30,000 copies.
 Their second album, Staub, was released in 1994 and charted in Germany for 11 weeks.
+1994 also saw the release of the Stigma EP which featured a more industrial-dance sound with remixes of the album track "Von der Armut."
 The band played many live shows in Europe but made its first US tour in June 1995 and a second, longer US tour of 13 shows, in 1997.

 In 1998, the album Egodram, saw the group moving towards a more rhythmic, industrial dance-oriented sound, resulting in the club singles "Kindgott" and "Destillat".
 The album was followed by a tour in 1998 in the US and Mexico.
 Later in 1998, the band released their next album, Morgue, a concept album with lyrics based on the poems of expressionist writer Gottfried Benn.

 In 1999, they released a remix album, Re-Laborat, that included Das Ich songs remixed by popular electro-industrial bands including And One, Funker Vogt, Wumpscut, and VNV Nation.
 The album ranked #31 on the German Alternative Chart's Top 50 Albums chart for 1999, while the U.S. re-issue peaked at #7 on the CMJ RPM Charts in 2001.
 Bruno Kramm released his solo spin-off Coeur in 2000.

 In 2002, Das Ich released the album Antichrist, which is a critical reflection on world politics post-9-11.
 In 2003, the best-of album Relikt was released.